 Success of an engineer depends on the school system he or she goes through, the working conditions they work in and at least as much on their passion for the engineering profession.
 The Let's Be Engineers does just that: it excites for techical, science and engineering.

-Wolfgang Zeike and Boštjan Podobnik, Managing Directors, LPKF Laser & Electronics
+Boštjan Podobnik, Managing Director, LPKF Laser & Electronics

 You predict the future, if you create it.
 Technology and today's access to knowledge give opportunity to all.
 Therefore: explore, 'engineer yourself' and draw the future.